 And what if we hung on like they did?
 And what if we kept passing out the love no matter what?
 I think Jesus would have more of a chance at saving us all, and I think we would all be better for it.

-I think that this could be revolutionary.
-I think that if every person who claimed Jesus to be their Savior made it to loving like this or beyond we would all have to take a few weeks off work each year just to celebrate.
+I think that if we let love win, it could be revolutionary.
+If every person who claimed Jesus to be their Savior made it to loving like this or beyond, we would all have to take a few weeks off work each year just to celebrate.
 What would actually happen is we’d experience something very close to Heaven on earth and we’d feel things we’ve never ever felt before.

 Think about it.
 Every time you have been shown love when you were on the hate of the chart, it inspired and even stretched you towards loving back.
 And the more profound their love to your hate the more dramatic you changed.
 Love works in all directions.
 The more I bestow good on you, the stronger I become.
 And if it’s crazy hard because you killed my parents or something gruesome like that, the more I will be changed for loving.